-This course will focus on: (1) an introduction to psychosocial developmental psychology; (2) each developmental stage will illustrate issues in social relationships, psychological maturation and spiritual life tasks.
-Prerequisites: CN 111; PS 101
+This course will focus on: (1) an introduction to psychosocial developmental psychology; (2) an understanding of each developmental stage as illustrating issues in social relationships, psychological maturation, and spiritual life tasks.

-PS 321 Marriage and the Family
+PS 221 Marriage and the Family

-This course will focus on: (1) the development of a biblical and theological perspective on marriage and family dynamics; (2) an introduction to elementary family systems theory; (3) family developmental life cycle theory as tools for understanding Christian marriage and family dynamics.
+This course will focus on: (1) the developmental of a biblical and theological perspective on marriage and family dynamics; (2) an introduction to elementary family systems theory; (3) an introduction to marital and family developmental life cycle theories as tools for understanding Christian marriage and family dynamics; (4) principles in Christian mate selection.